-The test session will be held in conference room number two.
+The test sessions will be held in conference room number 3.
+The fee for testing during October is only $30.
 Please arrive 10 or 15 minutes early to fill out a registration form.
-Here is a link to the location description and map on the library website: http://www.jocolibrary.org/locations/central
+Here is a link to the location description and map on the library website:

 Please do call or email me to reserve your place for testing.
+Due to COVID-19 restrictions, seating is extremely limited.
+You must have a reservation with me to attend this session.
 If this session is not convenient, please let me know so I can inform you of future test dates or arrange a testing date to fit your schedule.

 The standard tests administered are the Wonderlic Personnel Test and the Reynolds Adaptable Intelligence Test.
 A score at or above the 98th percentile on either test qualifies you for Mensa membership.
-We will supply all necessary testing materials.
 Calculators and other mechanical devices are not permitted.
 Please be advised that if you have taken either of these tests before with the Mensa organization you may not take them again.
 Candidates under 14 years of age should contact me for additional information as these tests are not calibrated for that younger age range.
 A parent’s signature is required if you are under the age of 18.

-You will need a photo ID and the $60 fee may be paid by cash, check, or credit or debit card at the time of the test.
+You will need a photo ID, including birth date.
 Smoking is not allowed in the library.
 Drinks in closed containers are allowed.